University College London Courses

 Admitting Departments

-• Students are required to take 50% (2) of their classes in that department.
+• Students are required to take at least 50% (2) of their courses in that department.

-• Third and/or fourth classes may be selected from other departments (some exceptions apply).
+• Additional courses may be selected from other open departments.

 Departmental Notes